WillFlame14/hanabi-bot/README.md

     - You'll need to create its account on hanab.live first.
 - Run `npm start` to start the bot.
     - If you want to run multiple bot accounts using one env file, export environment variables with a number at the end (like `HANABI_USERNAME2`) and use `npm start -- index=2`.
 See `.env.template` for an example.
+- Debug logs will show up in the console, providing more information about what the bot thinks about every action.
+    - Typing `hand <playerName>` will display the bot's information on that player's hand.

 ## Supported commands
 Send a PM to the bot on hanab.live (`/pm <HANABI_USERNAME> <message>`) to interact with it.